OMARAMO77/simple_shell/README.md

+simple_shell:wq
-simple UNIX command interpreter project done by Omar ACHKIR and Annacolleta Mtetwa
+ UNIX command interpreter project done by Omar ACHKIR and Annacolleta Mtetwa

 Tasks
 0. Betty would be proud